What an AI Receptionist Actually Does

 AI receptionist, MedSpa, aesthetic practice, patient intake

 Every MedSpa owner I've talked to has the same Monday-morning story: eight missed calls over the weekend, three of them new consultation requests, and now someone on staff is spending half the morning chasing them back.
 By the time you reach a prospective patient who called on Saturday, they've already booked somewhere else.
+At a $400-$3,000 average MedSpa ticket, three missed consult requests is $1,200 to $9,000 of pipeline gone before Monday lunch.

 An AI receptionist exists to fix exactly that.
 But the term gets thrown around so loosely that it's worth saying plainly what one is and what it isn't.